Time is possibly the best gift you could give anybody.

 Always Give Time

 When I first shared this idea, some said they didn’t need a monthly reminder to spend time with their children.
 They couldn’t see why other parents would need this.
 So let’s drop the criticism of other parents.
 Let’s stop the judgemental attitude.
 This is simply a way of showing your children you want to spend time with them.
 Yes, you can give them your time every day but the gift of time box lets them know how important it is to you that you get quality time with them.
 It lets them know how much you want to be with them.
-There’s nothing wrong in having something to look forward to.
+There’s nothing wrong with having something to look forward to.

 How To Make It